Success to the Successful

 Upper loop, the winner: Team A ships a feature slightly faster.
 It receives the success bonus of more budget and more freedom in allocating resources.
 More budget improves developer experience, which lets Team A ship even faster.

-Lower loop, the loser: Because both loops draw from the same fixed source, Team A's gain is Team B's loss.
-Team B gets less budget, its developer experience becomes miserable, output drops, and management cuts its budget even further in the next review.
-The decline becomes almost impossible to stop.
+Lower loop, the disadvantaged alternative: Because both loops draw from the same limited source, Team A's gain reduces Team B's options.
+Team B receives less budget, developer experience deteriorates, output drops, and the next review appears to confirm the original allocation decision.

 Architecture Example